"The President can make you a General, but only Communications can make you a Commander ."

 The National Incident Management System (NIMS) is required for all public agencies in the United States for both planned and emergency events.
 NIMS guides all levels of government, non-governmental organizations, and the private sector to work together to prevent, protect against, mitigate, respond to and recover from incidents.

-The Incident Command System (ICS) defines the procedures and organizational structure used to manage emergencies.
+The Incident Command System (ICS) defines the procedures and organizational structure used to manage emergencies as well as planned events.
 All volunteer Amateur Radio emergency communicators should be familiar with NIMS and ICS.

 Recommended reading: This ICS Review Document (extracted from the ICS 300 course) provides a good overview of NIMS and ICS concepts, ICS organizational structure, position titles and responsibilities.